Self-supervised Auxiliary Learning for Graph Neural Networks via Meta-Learning: Related Work

 Meta-learning aims at learning to learn models efficiently and effectively, and generalizes the learning strategy to new tasks.
 It has been proved to be effective on few-shot learning.
 Meta-learning includes black-box methods to approximate gradients without any information about models~\cite{santoro2016meta, DBLP:conf/iclr/RaviL17}, optimization-based methods to learn an optimal initialization for adapting new tasks~\cite{MAML, han2018coteaching, layerwise}, learning loss functions~\cite{han2018coteaching,learnwhere} and metric-learning or non-parametric methods for few-shot learning \cite{Koch2015SiameseNN, DBLP:conf/nips/SnellSZ17, DBLP:conf/cvpr/SungYZXTH18}.
 In contrast to classical learning algorithms that generalize across samples, meta-learning generalizes across tasks.
 In contrast to classical learning algorithms that generalize the concept across samples, meta-learning generalizes across tasks.
 In this paper, we use meta-learning to learn a concept across tasks and transfer the knowledge from auxiliary tasks to the primary task.

 Recent works on meta-learning for graphs have emerged. \cite{xiong2018one} is one-shot relational learning framework to learn a differentiable metric to match entity pairs.
 Meta-GNN~\cite{zhou2019meta} and Meta-Graph~\cite{bose2019meta} are gradient-base meta-learning approaches in few-shot setting for node classification and link prediction.
 MetaR~\cite{chen2019meta} is a meta relational learning framework to focus on transferring relation-specific meta information in few-shot link prediction.
-Besides, G-META~\cite{huang2020graph} can learn transferable knowledge faster via meta gradients by leveraging local subgraphs. \cite{liu2019learning} introduces a novel meta-learner that explicitly relevant tasks on a graph that explains the relations of predicted classes in few-shot learning.
-Meta-learning for graphs is specialized in learning a learner and the few-shot learning.
-Our proposed method can learn how to assist the primary task by optimizing a weighting function rather than a model via meta-learning and transfer knowledge across tasks.
+Besides, G-META~\cite{huang2020graph} can learn transferable knowledge faster via meta gradients by leveraging local subgraphs.
+GPN~\cite{liu2019learning} is a novel meta-learner that explicitly relates tasks on a graph explaining the relations of predicted classes in few-shot learning.
+In this work, via meta-learning, we propose a novel method that learns how to assist the primary task with auxiliary tasks by optimizing a weighting function.